 Onion Tart, S'il Vous Plait!

 The whole idea of an onion tart is so very French—take a few ingredients, cook them just-so and then bring them together so carefully, so thoughtfully that voila, an elegant meal is born from almost nothing.
 Perhaps the most famous onion tart was served at New York City’s iconic Lutèce, prepared by its (maybe equally iconic) chef André Soltner as an homage to a favorite meal from his childhood in Alsace.
 So the story goes, his mother would take him along with her when she had errands to run, and when they were finished, they’d stop at a café where they’d have a glass of wine (for her) and a slice of tart l’onion (for him).
 We’ve taken the inherently humble tart—if something with a cream-laced custard and a butter crust can be truly called “humble”— and leaned even harder into its onion-ness by using not one but five kinds of onion in the tart.
 We serve it with a simply dressed arugula salad, which is—in our opinion—the ideal complement to this rich tart.
-For more cozy richness, try our Spinach and Mushroom strata.
+For more cozy richness, try our classic French Quiche Lorraine or Spinach and Mushroom strata.

 A Caramelized Onion Tart Recipe, All Dressed Up for Spring